-As of September 30, 2022 and June 30, 2022, our principal sources of liquidity were cash and cash equivalents of \$59.2 million and \$3.0 million, respectively, which were held for working capital purposes.
+As of June 30, 2022 and June 30, 2021, our principal sources of liquidity were cash and cash equivalents of \$3.0 million and \$36.9 million, respectively, which were held for working capital purposes.

-Since inception, we have financed our operations primarily through financing transactions such as the issuance of convertible promissory notes and loans, and sales of convertible preferred stock.
-We have incurred recurring operating losses since our inception, including operating losses of \$14.2 million and \$7.2 million for the three months ended September 30, 2022 and 2021, respectively.
-As of September 30, 2022 and June 30, 2022, we had an accumulated deficit of \$166.0 million and \$200.8 million and we expect to continue to generate operating losses for the near term.
+Since inception, we have financed our operations primarily through income from operations, financing transactions such as the issuance of convertible promissory notes and loans, and sales of convertible preferred stock.
+We have incurred recurring losses since our inception, including net losses of \$56.3 million and \$49.8 million for the fiscal years ended June 30, 2022 and the fiscal year ended June 30, 2021, respectively.
+As of June 30, 2022, we had an accumulated deficit of \$200.7 million and we expect to continue to generate operating losses for the near term.
 Cash from operations could also be affected by various risks and uncertainties, including, but not limited to, the effects of the COVID-19 pandemic, including timing of cash collections from customers and other risks.
-While we received cash of \$49.8 million from the completion of the Merger and net cash of \$13.7 million from the issuance of the Credit Agreement and concurrent repayment of other debt obligations, additional capital infusion will be necessary in order to fund currently anticipated expenditures, and to meet our obligations as they come due.
-Our future capital requirements will depend on many factors, including the revenue growth rate, subscription renewal activity, billing frequency, the success of future product development, and the timing and extent of spending to support further sales and marketing and research and development efforts.